kim-carter/mesap/RUN.md

 ## What output files are created?

+### key output files
+In your OUTPUT folder will be the following:
+* genecounts.txt, a tab delimited text file of the (raw) read counts for each input file, with gencode, ensembl, gene symbol and entrezid identifiers and gene description
+* transcript_expression.txt, a tab delimited text file of the normalised expression values (tpm and fpkm) for each input file, with ensembl transcript identifiers

 ### pre-alignment and post-alignment QC
 If you have opted to run the *fullqc* versions of the human, mouse and rat pipelines (or the separate QC pipelines), in the **qc/** folder off of your OUTPUT directory will be the following:
 * for each input fastq file (or pair of files) there will be a corresponding _fastqc.html file and _fastqc.zip from FastQC (pre-alignment)